eddietheengineer/VoronDocs/pre-build/faq.md

 ### What gauge wire should I use where?

-The gantry should be wires with all 24 gauge wire except for the heater, which should be wired with 20 gauge.
+The gantry wiring should be all 24 gauge wire except for the hot end heater, which should be wired with 20 gauge.
 This will permit all of the wires to fit within the drag chains.
 The power wiring (AC and DC) should be at least 20 gauge, preferably larger (18 or 16 gauge).

+### PTFE or Silicone wire?

+The BOM currently specifies silicone wire for bend and heat toleraance.
+For an increased cost, PTFE wire is a option.
+PTFE insulation is thinner and slicker, making it more effective in the drag chains.